supratim531/flat-register-app/README.md

 ```

 ### Run the `Angular` App from your windows `cmd`
-- Switch the directory from different terminal
+- Switch to the `frontend` directory from different terminal
 ```bash
 cd supratim-flat-register-app\flat-register-frontend
 ```